envoyproxy/management-plane-api/README.md

 # API Definitions
 MPA definitions will be in `proto3` format.
 Since the APIs may be accessed from clients without native support for gRPC (e.g. browsers), we will use [grpc-ecosystem/grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) to generate JSON endpoints that can be used in addition to gRPC. protoc-gen-swagger from the grpc-gateway project will also be used to generate Swagger files, which provide code-gen and documentation for clients that wish to use JSON endpoints.

-For an example of all of the functionality that `grpc-gateway` offers in combination with `protoc-gen-swagger` OpenAPI annotations, see [a_bit_of_everything.proto](https://github.com/grpc-ecosystem/grpc-gateway/blob/67246c6b822b91a64e574b1773dbfd6f174b3827/examples/internal/proto/examplepb/a_bit_of_everything.proto).
+For an example of all of the functionality that `grpc-gateway` offers in combination with `protoc-gen-swagger` OpenAPI annotations, see [a_bit_of_everything.proto](https://github.com/grpc-ecosystem/grpc-gateway/blob/67246c6b822b91a64e574b1773dbfd6f174b3827/examples/internal/proto/examplepb/a_bit_of_everything.proto) and the resulting Swagger [a_bit_of_everything.swagger.json](https://github.com/grpc-ecosystem/grpc-gateway/blob/67246c6b822b91a64e574b1773dbfd6f174b3827/examples/internal/proto/examplepb/a_bit_of_everything.swagger.json)

 # Usage
 - Define protos in the `api/` folder.